aadhar54/mulyankan/README.md

 &nbsp;&nbsp;

-## Well..
-I want that one feature you don't have..
+## If you're still like - "Well..
+I want that one feature you don't have.." or "This doesn't work!!"
 No problemo!
-Just open an issue and I'll try my best to implement it as soon as possible!
+Just open an issue and I'll try my best to fix the issue as soon as possible.
+If you've made a request for a feature, I'm gonna make sure I implement it to make the job for teachers easier all over the world!